rollbar/rollbar-gem/README.md

 - AbstractController::ActionNotFound
 - ActionController::RoutingError

 If you'd like to customize this list, see the example code in `config/initializers/ratchetio.rb`.
-Supported levels: "critical", "error", "warning", "info", "debug".
+Supported levels: "critical", "error", "warning", "info", "debug", "ignore".
+Set to "ignore" to cause the exception not to be reported at all.

 ## Help / Support

-If you run into any issues, please email me at support@ratchet.io
+If you run into any issues, please email us at `support@ratchet.io`

 ## Contributing